rijalghodi/songify-child-of-sportify/README.md

 Run `npm start` in the project root and the app will be available on port 3000.

-Click [this link](https://rijalghodi-flashcards.netlify.app) to see the project deployment.
+Or simply click [this link](https://rijalghodi-flashcards.netlify.app) to see the project deployment.

-## What I Learn

-Implementation of React-Redux and Redux Tool Kit material.

-- oAout 2.0
-- Fetch API
-- Transfer data between React components

 ## To Test

 - Type a song title, artist, or album.
-Click search
+Click search button
-- You are going to redirected to your spotify account.
-Do login.
+- You will be redirected to spotify login page.
+Do login
 - Add one or more songs appear in result stack by clicking plus sign button
-- Rename playlist and save that playlist to your spotify account by clicking save button
+- Rename playlist and save that playlist to your spotify account
+- Check your new playlist in spotify account

+## What I Learn

+- Implementing standard protocol for authorization, oAouth 2.0,
+- Practicing GET and POST request using fetch API
+- Passing data between React components using props
+- updating state of React component by trigerring an event